ADHD Adults and Organization

 |

-How Using Conflict Can Prove You Are Right?
+How Can Using Conflict Prove You Are Right?

 Have you ever been around a person with ADHD who has to always be right and appear to use conflict to prove it?
 If you don’t agree with them or even have a slightly different opinion, conflict is on.
 They must prove they are right at all costs Have you ever been around a person…